 Olivier Godin makes films and writes for Hors champ.
 In 2014, a retrospective of his work was presented at the Cinémathèque québécoise.
 He directed and wrote, in just a few years, five feature films and numerous short films.
 Through small budgets and a commitment to speech and artisanal filmmaking, one finds in these films knives and swords, the occasional gun, saxophones and trumpets.
 In short, adventure!

 André Habib somehow become professor of film studies at the Université de Montréal after working as a videostore clerk, while remaining a cinephile and critic, and without ever having been able to direct a movie.
 He joined the team of Hors champ in 2000, with Simon Galiero, Frédérick Pelletier and Nicolas Renaud.
-Since 2016 he is chief editor of the journal (with Renaud Desprès-Larose, Nour Ouayda and Olivier Godin).
-He has published over 250 articles and organized more than 30 public events.
+He has published over 250 articles and organized more than 40 public events.
 He is the author, among others, of La main gauche de Jean-Pierre Léaud (Boréal, 2015) and L’attrait de la ruine (Yellow Now, 2011).

 Nour Ouayda is a filmmaker, film critic and programmer.
 She is a co-editor of the Montreal-based online film journal Hors champ.
 She is deputy director at Metropolis Cinema Association in Beirut where she also coordinates the Cinematheque Beirut project.
 Her films and writing research the practice of drifting in cinema.